SLC.gov

 More Info

 Salt Lake County Jail proposed adding 450 additional beds through the recent County bond proposal to meet the current needs.
-The County should explore currently unused or underutilized government buildings for additional correctional facility space.
+As of June, they have added 200 more beds.

 Consider West Valley City shelter for alternative needs